iiitdwd-exams/examapps/README.md

 ### Input File
 The input file can be either a `.xlsx` or a `.csv` file.
 It **must** contain columns withese exact names, which will be renamed as indicated.

 **Required column names:* "Roll No.", "Name", "Acad Period", "Code", "Course", "Credits", "Grade", "Degree".
+Note the period (`.`) at the end of "Roll No.".
 Columns can be in any order.

 **New names for these columns in the output file:" "roll_no", "name", "acad_period", "code", "course", "credits", "grade", "degree", respectively.